canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/hard/q5/QuestionText.md

 - Main method:
     - A `main` method which initializes 5 `Carpet` objects with **houseArea** of each of them being in order: 126, 133, 81, 100, 90.25, 156.25 then go through in order to floor them using `canCompleteFlooring` method.
-Finally, print the number of houses that can be floored in this format:
+Finally, print how many of the houses can be floored in this format:
       "There is enough material for x houses" where x is the number of floorings made.